-Dr Jo Garrett is a Research Associate currently working on a collaboration with the Chinese University of Hong Kong on coastal environments and human health and the European Commission’s Horizon 2020 funded ‘BlueHealth’ project.
+Dr Jo Garrett is a Research Associate currently working on a collaboration with the Chinese University of Hong Kong on coastal environments and human health, and the Horizon 2020 funded BlueHealth project.

 She joined the University of Exeter in 2012 to carry out a European Social Fund PhD with the title “Interdisciplinary study into the effect of a marine renewable energy testing facility on underwater sound in Falmouth Bay”.
-This involved recording underwater sound over 18 months during trialling of the Fred.Olsen wave energy converter, BOLT Lifesaver, at the Falmouth Bay Test Site.
-She was based jointly in the Offshore Renewable Energy research group and in the College of Life and Environmental Sciences.
+This involved recording underwater sound over 18 months during trialling of the Fred Olsen wave energy converter, BOLT Lifesaver, at the Falmouth Bay Test Site.

-Jo has also worked on a number of different research topics with Professor Kevin Gaston including light pollution, ecosystem services in Cornwall and urban greenspace.
+Jo was based jointly in the Offshore Renewable Energy research group and in the College of Life and Environmental Sciences.
+She has also worked on a number of different research topics with Professor Kevin Gaston including light pollution, ecosystem services in Cornwall and urban greenspace.